-Can Colour Impact Emotions & Mood in your Home or Workplace?
+Can Colour Impact Emotions and Mood in your Home or Workplace?

 I have touched upon the use of colour in artwork in some of my previous blog posts, but what is colour and can colour impact emotions and mood?
 Our understanding of colour has developed over time from the ancient Egyptians, Chinese, and Greeks.

 Sir Isaac Newton is regarded as the first to formally present his science based theory.
-Newton discovered that white light, after being split into its component colours when passed through a dispersive prism, could be recombined to make white light by passing them through a different prism.
+Newton showed that white light, after passing through a dispersive prism, could be recombined into white light by passing it through a different prism.
 Newton’s 1704 work, Opticks: or, A Treatise of the Reflexions, Refractions, Inflexions and Colours of Light, refers.

 Therefore, colour theory refers to the visual impact of colour and the way colours mix.
 (Note: Illustration for this Blog is Claude Boutet’s, Colour Wheel of 1708).

 Colours and emotions tend to be linked closely.
-Many scientific studies have shown that colours can evoke powerful emotions and impact human behaviour.
+Many scientific studies have shown that colours can evoke powerful emotions and mood, which impact human behaviour.
 For instance, warm colours are known to evoke different emotions in comparison to cool colours & bright colours.
-Different colours are known to create different feelings, especially when it comes to using them at home or office environments.
-It would all depend on the psychological effects of colours being utilised.

-It has been shown that colours affect the mood in different ways depending on the ethnic background, climate, gender, age, and other factors colour is known to affect the overall mood in several ways.
+It has been shown that colours affect the mood in different ways depending on the ethnic background, climate, gender, age, or even our cultural identity.
 Specific colours tend to obtain a similar reaction from a group of like-minded people.
 The variations are known to be derived from tones or shades that are used.
-This is the reason why it is regarded as an important aspect to choose colours wisely when it comes to designing and revamping your house, choosing colours wisely is a very important factor.
+When it comes to designing and revamping your house, choosing colours wisely is a very important factor.

-- Energising Colours: Bright, strong, and neon colours tend to have a powerful effect on your emotions.
+Bright, strong, and neon colours tend to have a powerful effect on your emotions.
 Colours like bright yellow, bright red, and neon green can deliver a highly energising feeling while making you feel more alert.
 These colours are responsible for grabbing your attention and making the room stand out from the surroundings.
-Strong and highly pigmented hues like royal blue, emerald green, magenta, and turquoise tend to have a stimulating effect while making you feel energised and refreshed at the same time.

 Is the Colour of your Workplace Impacting Productivity?